The Role I Have Played:

 CROSS WALK ADJACENT TO -MRS CURL’S

-The addition of a cross walk has improved the safety of families crossing the street from the trail at old city park, to the trail leading to the amphitheater and Craig Park. ……this was a thought that I brought before the city.
+The addition of a cross walk has improved the safety of families crossing the street from the trail at old city park, to the trail leading to the amphitheater and Craig Park. ……this was a suggestion that I brought before the city.

 TYPICAL MISCELLANEOUS REQUESTS

 I have been approached for things such as replacing speed limit signs along Noble Street that had disappeared over the years.
 Residents have contacted me regarding the increase of speeding vehicles…..especially those ignoring “stop signs”.
-We have been able to get the police to monitor the number of vehicles using the street, time of day, speed etc. Sometimes this leads to the police also realizing that having officers in the area with radar on occasion might be beneficial.
-This is only a short term help but does help to remind drivers of speed limits in residential areas.
+We have been able to get the police to monitor the number of vehicles using the street, time of day, speed etc. Sometimes this leads to the police also realizing that having officers in the area with radar on occasion is beneficial.
+This is only a short term help but does help to remind drivers of reduced speed limits in residential areas.

-MADISON AVENUE REDEVELOPMENT
+MADISON AVENUE STREETSCAPE

 GREENWOOD STREET DEPARTMENT

 I am always proud of the great work accomplished by our Street Department.
-Not only do they help make life easier for those with disabilities by doing Americans with Disabilities Act (ADA) expansions at intersections, but by providing equipment to allow them to do small paving jobs it saves the time of biding the work as well as the additional expense of using major contractors.
+Not only do they help make life easier for those with disabilities by doing Americans with Disabilities Act (ADA) expansions at intersections, but by providing equipment to allow them to do small paving jobs that saves the time of biding the work as well as the additional expense of using major contractors.

 Best of all is our snow removal.
 It’s amazing how quickly they turn snow covered slick streets into dry payment making our commutes much less stressful.
 It’s easy to see a major difference between our city streets and roadways such as US 31 or County Line Road that are maintained and cleared by other entities.